Skip to main content

 Filtering Your Monitors

 Cloud providers have many, sometimes hundreds, services in different locations across the globe.
 A cloud provider's status page shows incidents across all of them.
-Your team should receive notifications only for the services they use, and in the regions they use them in.
+Your team should track only the services they use, and in the regions they use them in.
 Most status pages have an option to choose the services and the regions.
 Utilize this feature so that your team is not flooded with unnecessary notifications.
+Unnecessary notifications can lead to alert fatigue.

 Do Periodic Reviews